LHMak/azure-database-migration873/README.md

 _Image showing the application of schema changes from local database to target Azure database_

-After this, you can see the target Azure database now contains the same tables as the local database (though they currently don't contain any data):
+After this, the target Azure database contained the same tables as the local database (though at this point they currently contianed no data):

 <img width="331" alt="m3-4 Schema migration complete" src="https://github.com/LHMak/azure-database-migration873/assets/147920042/650ae791-f6fb-401f-a2f3-86018943c7b7">

 _Image showing successful migration of schema from local database to target Azure database_

-**Stage 2: Data Migration**
+### Data Migration

 Azure SQL Migration was use to migrate the data to the target Azure database: